syncfusion-content/asp.net-core-docs/aspnet-core/Schedule/Customization.md

         }
     }

-// This function executes when the subject text field is currently being focussed
+// This function executes when the subject text field is currently being focused
     function temp() {
         $("#subject").removeClass("error");
     }